Welcome to class 5T!

-Oh, don’t forget that our PE days are Mondays and Tuesdays, so we must make sure that we have our kit in school then – white t-shirt, black shorts, trainers.
-Also, our homework is given out on Fridays and collected the following Wednesday, when our weekly spelling test takes place.
+Don’t forget that our PE days are Tuesdays and Thursdays, so we must make sure we have our kit in school then – white t-shirt, black shorts, trainers.
+Also our homework is given on Friday and collected the following Wednesday, when our weekly spelling test takes place.